Raffaello/bros/README.md

 At its very entry point, it performs some validation checks, it has been loaded correctly from the bootloader and retrieving some information passed by the bootloader at some given memory location.

- It will also perform the re-initialization of protected memory and interrupts as a per Intel specs, also setting up the `PIC` and the `PIT`.
+ It performs the re-initialization of protected memory and interrupts as a per Intel specs, also setting up the `PIC` and the `PIT` and managing memory.

  **NOTE:**